iankirby/verbFreq/notes/Latin.md

 That is, the order of frequencies is basically the same: 3SG > 3PL > 1SG > 2SG > 2PL > 1PL.

+# April 24, 2022

+Not all of the Perseus corpus is fully lemmatized, which is why the figures in the above are so low.